Chevron Mining Inc., Questa Mine (Formerly Molycorp Mine)

 In May of 2018, Trustees for the Site natural resource damage settlement released the final Restoration Plan and Environmental Assessment (“final RP/EA”) for the Chevron Mining Inc., Questa Mine (“Site”).

 This project was completed in November 2023 restoring several reaches of the Red River in the Village of Questa and includes riparian habitat restoration efforts to restore the natural dimension, pattern, and profile of the river to promote highly functioning aquatic/riparian habitat areas.
 Restoration activities included construction of submerged bars and several types of woody debris structures to promote healthy stream flow patterns.
 Adjacent riparian habitat areas were improved with plantings to help reduce erosion, enhance biodiversity, and coincide with shallow wetland features in the river’s floodplain.
 Restoration activities concentrated on poor and fair sections of the river.
-ONRT has contracted with NMED to help facilitate the technical aspects of the project.
-Currently the Village of Questa and their contractor are conducting the necessary river assessments, firming up the design, and acquiring the necessary permits before the construction of the project.
-The Village will secure landowner agreements prior to working on private properties.
+ONRT contracted with NMED to help facilitate the technical aspects of the project.
+Currently the Village of Questa is working on final closeout documentation for the project.
+NMED will conduct a final Spring monitoring survey and final project report in May 2023 to finish the project.